mwilliams-sfo/rxjs-worker-pool/README.md

 maintaining order.
 Unfortunately it also has the undesired property of not processing the next input until the result of the previous one has been processed, so there was no concurrency.

+The next idea was to zip the input together with an observable that produces idle workers as available.